codygreen/llm_api_server/objective1/README.md

 ## Conclusion

-In conclusion, this section has equipped you with valuable insights into the process of discovering models within Hugging Face and deploying them for remote testing using the Hugging Face Inference API.
-By learning these techniques, you've gained the ability to explore a myriad of cutting-edge AI models and seamlessly integrate them into your applications and projects.
+In summary, this section has provided you with valuable knowledge about finding models in Hugging Face and testing them remotely using the Hugging Face Inference API.
+With these skills, you can now explore a wide range of advanced AI models and easily incorporate them into your projects and applications.

 Next, we will walk through the process of deploying the text-summarization model locally and the advantages this provides.